unjs/citty/README.md

 });
 ```

-Now, when you run `hello sub`, the sub command will be loaded and executed.
-This avoid to load all commands at once.
+Now, when you run `node index.mjs sub`, the sub command will be loaded and executed.
+This avoid to load all commands at once when you start your app.

 ### Publish CLI App as an Executable